RabbitMQ is an open-source message-broker software built around AMQP protocol. In this guide, you will see how to install it on CentOS / RHEL 8.

 Metadata cache created.

-Install RabbitMQ Server on CentOS / RHEL 8:
+Install RabbitMQ on CentOS 8:

 # dnf install -y rabbitmq-server